Judgy53/holbertonschool-web_back_end/README.md

 ## personal_data
 In this project, we learned how to obfuscate PII fields, encrypt a password and authenticate to a database in Python.

+## Basic_authentication
+In this project, we learned authentication patterns with Flask